 Policymakers should prohibit unfair, deceptive, or abusive acts or practices.
 These include unfair early termination penalties and misleading marketing practices.

-Unfair, deceptive, or abusive practices also include mandatory binding arbitration (see also Chapter 12, Personal and Legal Rights—Pre-Dispute Mandatory Binding Arbitration), separate line-item billing charges not expressly mandated by law, slamming (switching a customer to a competing provider without authorization), and cramming (adding services to an account without approval).
+Unfair, deceptive, or abusive practices also include mandatory binding arbitration (see also Chapter 12, Personal and Legal Rights—Pre-Dispute Mandatory Binding Arbitration), separate line-item billing charges not expressly mandated by law, slamming The illegal practice of switching a consumer's traditional wireline telephone company for local, local toll, or long distance service without permission. (switching a customer to a competing provider without authorization), and cramming The illegal practice of placing unauthorized, misleading, or deceptive charges on a consumer's telephone bill.
+Crammers rely on confusing telephone bills in an attempt to trick consumers into paying for services they did not authorize or receive, or that cost more than the consumer was… (adding services to an account without approval).

 Policymakers should also: